SiLab-Bonn/irrad_spectroscopy/README.rst

     print(res)  # Prints 1.062e15 protons/cm²

-You can add a cooldown time to correct for the decay of isotope :math:: `X` bewteen isotope activation and activity measurement.
+You can add a cooldown time to correct for the decay of isotope bewteen isotope activation and activity measurement.
-Furthermore, if the production cross-section is not "effective" but rather resolved specifically for isotope :math:: `X`, you can pass the abundance of parent of :math:: `X` in the sample material to get the effective production:
+Furthermore, if the production cross-section is not "effective" but rather resolved specifically for the specific isotope, you can pass the abundance of the isotope's parent in the sample material to get the effective production:

 .. code-block:: python